IU-PR/Capstone_project/content/docs/2025/evening-jam/week6.md

 ### Things to code

 - add sounds to the game
-- put the 3rd level together
+- put the 2nd and 3rd levels together

 ### Narrative and level design